mhlee216/mhlee216.github.io/work.md

 items:

-  - title: A Comparative Study of the Performance for Predicting Biodegradability Classification\:\ The Quantitative Structure−Activity Relationship Model vs the Graph Convolutional Network (<a href="https://github.com/mhlee216/Biodegradability_Prediction_QSAR_GCN">GitHub</a>)
+  - title: A Comparative Study of the Performance for Predicting Biodegradability Classification, The Quantitative Structure−Activity Relationship Model vs the Graph Convolutional Network (<a href="https://github.com/mhlee216/Biodegradability_Prediction_QSAR_GCN">GitHub</a>)
     image:
       src: /assets/img/work/biodegradable.png
       alt: biodegradable
-    description: QSAR models vs. GCN model for classification of ready/not ready biodegradable materials.
+    description: QSAR models vs. GCN for classification of ready/not ready biodegradable materials.
 The original dataset is from <a href="https://doi.org/10.1080/1062936X.2019.1697360">Lunghini et al.</a>.

   - title: Classification of Protein-Protein Interaction Using Graph Convolutional Networks (<a href="https://github.com/mhlee216/Protein_Protein_Interaction_Prediction_GCN">GitHub</a>)
     image: